tudelft3d/website/jobs/phdmultiroofs/index.md

 ![](cover.jpg)

-## 3D Reconstruction and modelling of roofs in European cities
+## 3D reconstruction and modelling of roofs in European cities

 > Are you passionate about urban innovation, advanced 3D model.ing, and impactful European research?
 Join the EU-funded "MultiRoofs" project, and shape the European cities’ skyline of tomorrow!